Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 web pages, and this architecture also applies to media streaming over HTTP.
 In Figure 3, it is highlighted how one or more ingest sources can be sending data to one or more receiving entities.
-In such a workflow, it is important to handle the case when one ingest source or receiving entity fails.
+In such a workflow, it is important to handle the case when one ingest source or receiving entity fails and synchronization.
 Both the system and client behavior are an important consideration in systems that need to run 24/7.
 Failovers must be handled robustly and without causing service interruption.
 This specification details how this failover and redundancy support can be achieved and provides recommendations for dual encoder synchronisation.

 # Common Requirements for Interface-1 and Interface-2 # {#interface-1-2}